Softcatala/nmt-softcatala/README.md

 ## Translating a new PO file using the a model

 Code is in ApplyToPoFile subdirectory.
-For example to translate the file 'test.po' with the 'model-sc'
+For example to translate the file 'test.po':

-* Run ```python3 model-to-po.py -f test.po -m model-sc```
+* Run ```python3 model-to-po.py -f test.po```

 By default all strings translated by the translation system are marked as 'fuzzy'